There are two core membership categories and four key levels of membership within AICE.

-AICE recognises a number of areas of special interest, where members with, or looking to gain, additional skills and experience in specific interest areas are able to join.
+AICE recognises a number of clinical interest areas, where members with (or looking to gain) additional skills and experience are able to join.

 These Clinical Practice Groups (CPG) have the following roles:

-- To recognise experience and qualifications relevant to each special interest subject area.
+- To recognise experience and qualifications relevant to each subject area.